 15 places.
 (1) Should the number of applications exceed the number of available places, places will be allocated by lot among all applicants irrespective of their subjects.
 (2) Places on all courses of the module with a restricted number of places will be allocated in the same procedure.
 (3) A waiting list will be maintained and places re-allocated by lot as they become available.

-$\textbf{Referred to in LPO I} \ \ (\text{examination regulations for teaching-degree programmes})$ holder of the Chair of Business Management and Business Faculty of Management and Economics
+$\textbf{Referred to in LPO I} \ \ (\text{examination regulations for teaching-degree programmes})$

 Master's degree (1 major) Economathematics (2022) exchange program Business Management and Economics (2022)

 Module title Abbreviation Economics of Tax Planning 12-M-SP-161-m01